-Manufactured home installation and setup is vitally important to your home’s lifespan and overall health.
-Simply put, there is nothing more important than having your manufactured home installed and setup correctly.
+Proper manufactured home installation and setup is vital to your home’s health.
+Simply put, there is nothing more important than having your manufactured home installed and setup correctly and keeping it level.

 Improper installation will result in serious damage.
 The stress on one small part of the structure impacts the entire home.
 The home will age quicker and the stress causes warping and bowing.
 After a short time has passed, the homeowners will begin experiencing issues such as leaks and it just goes downhill from there.
 Unfortunately, by the time the minor issues pop up major damage has been done to the home and it can be expensive to repair or correct the problem.

-So how do we ensure we get the best homes and the best installation possible?
-Education!
-If a homeowners knows a little about the installation process and are able to ask the right questions and know what they are inspecting, they can ensure it is done correctly!
+Education and inspection are the two best defenses against improper manufactured home installation and setup.
+If a homeowner understands the installation process and is able to ask the right questions they can ensure it is done correctly.

-When it comes to installation and setup of a manufactured home, the builders instruction manual shall trump all others.
+Regarding manufactured home installation and setup, the builder’s instruction manual shall trump all others.

 Think of the national HUD standards as being the base regulations.
-Their standards are nationwide but each state has its own higher standards based on their average soil and climate environments.
-The manufacturers installation manual will meet all HUD standards but it is usually much more detailed and will have higher regulations so it should always be followed.
+Their standards are nationwide, but each state has its own (possibly) higher standards based on its average soil and climate environments.
+The manufacturer’s installation manual will meet all HUD standards, but it is usually much more detailed and will have higher regulations, so it should always be followed.

 HUD Regulation for Manufactured Home Installation and Setup